 Please note I have no F1 or F2 kittens currently.

-Available F3 kittens: available now to new homes.
+Available F3 kittens: available now to new homes at reduced pricing.

 Raiya is cuddly and super duper fast, very lanky girl with a great temperament.

 She feels deeply attached to her humans and will be a wonderful companion.

 Click to see Past F3 Kittens

 from Tess and Meredith and dad Arlo.
 These are photos the new owners have

 sent back to me of grown up kittens born here in 2016-2018.

 Tess and Arlo had a big litter born April 2, 2019 and Izzy (female F3)

 is available: More info on Tess